rix1/rix1-builds/apps/rix1.dev-lume/about.md

 <small>\*I don't think about it differently to be honest</small>

 That should do it for now.
-If you want to read more, check out my [writing](/posts).
+If you still haven't gotten enough, [here's some content](https://rix1-dev.vercel.app/posts) from my old site that still haven't been ported.

-Rikard
+_Rix1_